pab10edgar/FinalProjectSnakeGame-pt1/README.md

 <h3>INTRODUCTION</h3>
 ——————————————————
-<br>Part 1 of Final Project for CS 251 - Runs a Snake Game with hard-coded movment values for testing purposes.
+<br>Runs a Snake Game with hard-coded movment values for testing purposes.
 Proceeds to print out a string representation of a gameboard and various snake objects with several test cases to show functionality.